Please attend one of the bimonthly Healthcare Information Sessions for more information about all of our CWI health programs!

 3. To provide real life learning experiences to assist graduates in master of performing administrative and clerical skills to provide quality healthcare.

 4. To provide a competent entry level Medical Assistant program to Treasure Valley in number sufficient to meet the needs of the health care community.

 The Medical Assistant Program at the College of Western Idaho has a site visit scheduled for pursuing initial accreditation by CAAHEP.
 This step in the process is neither a status of accreditation nor a guarantee that accreditation will be granted.

 What You Will Learn to Do

-- Use medical record coding systems such as ICD10 and/or CPT codes
+- Use of medical records coding systems as ICD10 and CPT codes

 A Certified Medical Assistant credit program is being requested by the industry, specifically local hospitals, to meet the demand for Certified Medical Assistants in outpatient clinic settings.